single-cell-data/TileDB-SOMA/apis/python/doc/tiledbsoma/logging.md

 def log_io(info_message: Optional[str], debug_message: str) -> None
 ```

-Data-ingesti timeframes range widely, from seconds to the better part of an hour.
-Some folks
-won't want details in the former; some will want details in the latter.
-For I/O and for I/O
+Data-ingestion timeframes range widely.
+Some folks won't want details for smaller uploads; some
+will want details for larger ones.
+For I/O and for I/O only, it's helpful to print a short
-only, it's helpfulto print a short message at INFO level, or a different, longer message
-at/beyond DEBUG level.
+message at INFO level, or a different, longer message at/beyond DEBUG level.